-The Board through its risk oversight role satisfy itself that the risk management processes designed and implemented by executives and Risk Manager is adapted to the Board's corporate strategy and are functioning as directed, and that necessary steps are taken to foster a culture of risk-adjusted decision-making throughout the Bank.
+The Board through its risk oversight role satisfies itself that the risk management processes designed and implemented by executives and Risk Manager is adapted to the Board's corporate strategy and are functioning as directed, and that necessary steps are taken to foster a culture of risk-adjusted decision-making throughout the Bank.

-The Board shall:
+The Boards:

-- a) Manage the overall responsibility of risk management - b) Define clearly risk limits and approve those set by Senior Management - c) Review various policies of the Bank and make appropriate changes as and when deemed necessary. - d) Re-evaluate these guidelines
+- a) Manages the overall responsibility of risk management - b) Defines clearly risk limits and approve those set by Senior Management - c) Reviews various policies of the Bank and make appropriate changes as and when deemed necessary. - d) Re-evaluates these guidelines

-The Bank has a unitary Board of Directors comprising a chairman, seven non-executive directors and one executive director.
+The Bank has a unitary Board of Directors comprising a chairman, nine non-executive directors and one executive director.
 The Board has adopted without modification, the major principles of modern corporate governance as contained in the reports of Cadbury and King II, and the Basel Committee on Banking Supervision.